 3. Coconut Milk

 This non-dairy coffee creamer substitute may remind you of the creamy texture of creamer without all the additives and it's great if you're lactose intolerant.
+If you are looking for something thicker look for coconut cream for a lactose-free take on heavy cream.
+It also gives you coconut flavored coffee which is always delicious!

 If you don't necessarily need a dairy-free creamer in your personal coffee or when picking up a drink from the local coffee shop, consider half-and-half.
 "Half-and-half is made of equal parts whole milk and heavy whipping cream," All Recipes notes.
 "Usually, half-and-half products have no added flavors or sweeteners," unlike creamer.
 And bonus: you can use it for other recipes!